icinganalysis/icinganalysis.github.io/content/NACA-TN-3104.md

 of sublimation of ice and evaporation of water makes the principles evolved by previous investigators in the field of evaporation applicable to sublimation studies.
 From Reynolds analogy and from the work of many investigators, notably Colburn (refs.
-2 and 3), in correlating experi- mental data, the relations between mass transfer, heat transfer, and skin friction for a flat plate are well known.
+2 and 3), in correlating experimental data, the relations between mass transfer, heat transfer, and skin friction for a flat plate are well known.
 Thus a reasonably accurate prediction of the rate of sublimation of a smooth ice surface subjected to a tangential low-velocity air stream could be made from available